 The general Otherkin meetup page at Meetup.com may help you find a local group for meetups.

-The House Kheperu Open House is not an otherkin gather per se, but a metaphysical/energy-work event with some workshops specific to House Kheperu and vampires.
+The House Kheperu Gather is not an otherkin gather per se, but a metaphysical/energy-work event with some workshops specific to House Kheperu and vampires.
 However, otherkin may find something of value there.
-It is held annually in Ohio in May or June.
-It will next be held on May 17-19, 2013.
+It is held annually in a hotel in Ohio in May or June.
+It will next be held on June 9-11, 2017.

-Otherkin can also sometimes be found at various other kinds of conventions, such as:
+Otherkin can also sometimes be found at various other kinds of festivals or conventions, such as:

 Back to the main otherkin page